vtuber-plan/langport/README.md

 # langport
 LangPort is a open-source large language model serving platform.
+Our goal is to build a super fast LLM inference service.
+Currently, we can  infer a 7B LLaMA model on a single 3090 with a speed of 12 QPS.
 It is inspired by project [lmsys/fastchat](https://github.com/lm-sys/FastChat), we hope that the serving platform is lightweight and fast, but fastchat includes other features such as training and evaluation make it complicate.

 The core features include: